JustUser-TmpUsage/BHatCtf/fulldata.md

-# Note : don't expect to any password will work but one
+# Note : don't expect any password to work but one

 [more data here](https://pastebin.com/SZyWzNex)